The following steps outline the administration of a grant from beginning to end.

 Questions about any part of the contract should be directed to the

-The MCC checks the returned contract for compliance.
+The Mass Cultural Council checks the returned contract for compliance.
 This means

 that all the necessary forms are included, signed and dated.
 Also,